Urigo/tortilla/README.md

 # Tortilla

 Tortilla is a project skeleton based on git and NodeJS for Javascript tutorials.
 This skeleton contains some handy git-helpers which will help us maintain our commits history nice and clean and will make sure that our project is suitable for deployment.
-If your'e not familiar with the basic rules that you should follow when working with Tortilla, be sure to go through the following guidelines.
+If you're not familiar with the basic rules that you should follow when working with Tortilla, be sure to go through the following guidelines.

 ### Commits